-NBC's Title IX Coordinator VP for Finance Shirley Cadle 719-884-5021 SACadle@nbc.edu Office for Civil Rights
+NBC's Title IX Coordinator Office for Civil Rights

-U.S. Department of Health and
+VP for Finance U.S. Department of Health and

-Human Services
+Shirley Cadle Human Services

-(800) 368-1019
+719-884-5021 (800) 368-1019

-OCRPrivacy@hhs.gov
+SACadle@nbc.edu OCRPrivacy@hhs.gov

 Evidence of practices inconsistent with the college's non-discrimination policy should be reported in writing to the Title IX coordinator who will evaluate the inconsistencies and take appropriate action.
 Should the complainant be dissatisfied with the resolution of the matter as determined by the Title IX coordinator, the complainant may submit a written report to the President's Cabinet.
 The decision of the President's Cabinet in the matter shall be final.